For those new to this website:

 Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead-poisoning prevention and consumer goods safety, and a documentary filmmaker.
 She is also a mother of Lead-poisoned children (two of her sons were acutely Lead-poisoned in 2005).
 Since 2009, Tamara has been using XRF technology (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals — including Lead, Cadmium, Mercury, Antimony, and Arsenic).
 All test results reported on this website are science-based, accurate, and replicable.
 Items are tested multiple times to confirm the test results for each component tested.
 Tamara’s work was featured in Consumer Reports Magazine in February of 2023 (March 2023 print edition).

-For the holidays, today I am going to share my first recipe with you (more will come!) – for hot cocoa!
-We’ll call it “Lead-Safe Hot Cocoa” for fun, because the choices I have made specifically keep any potential lead contamination to a minimum [cocoa/chocolate being generally one of the more commonly lead-tainted food items!]
+For the holidays, today I am going to share my first recipe with you (more will come!).
+This one is for hot cocoa!
+We’ll call it “Lead-Safe Hot Cocoa” for fun because the choices I have made specifically keep any potential Lead contamination to a minimum (cocoa/chocolate being generally one of the more commonly Lead-tainted food items)!

 Some of the links on this page may be affiliate links where a purchase made